SICMMEC/SICMMEC.github.io/content/projects/_index.md

   invertPagination: true
 ---
 {{< lead >}}
-🌟 Welcome to Tech Geeks Projects Page!
-Explore our innovative solutions to real-world challenges.
+🌟 Explore our innovative solutions to real-world challenges.
 Join us in celebrating creativity and collaboration.
 Check back regularly for updates and new additions to our projects gallery.
 The journey of innovation never stops at Tech Geeks - SIC! 🚀💡
 {{< /lead >}}
 <hr>